The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 The Department of Athletics provides limited funding for student-athletes to attend Summer School.
 Summer School athletics grant-in-aid awards are separate from the regular academic year award.
 Summer grants-in-aid are limited and awarded in accordance with NCAA legislation, University policy and federal requirements to maintain gender equity.

-All incoming student-athletes (first time entering first-year students) can receive athletics grant-in-aid in the summer prior to enrollment regardless of their aid status during the first year, provided they are enrolled in a minimum of 6 credit hours of Summer School.
-In summer terms subsequent to initial full-time collegiate enrollment, summer aid is only available to those who received aid during the previous academic term.
+All incoming student-athletes (first time entering first-year students) can receive athletics grant-in-aid in the summer prior to enrollment regardless of their aid status during the first year, provided they are enrolled in a minimum of 3 credit hours of Summer School.
+In summer terms subsequent to initial full-time collegiate enrollment, summer aid is available only to students who received, or will receive, athletic aid during an academic year adjacent to the summer term in which they register for Summer School. .Former student-athletes who were not enrolled at UNC during the previous academic year and may be returning to complete their degree may apply for Summer School through the Complete Carolina Program (see Process 19.4 for more on the program).

 Student-athletes planning to attend Summer School meet with their academic counselor in the Academic Support Program for Student-Athletes (ASPSA) and apply for Summer School classes no later than March 15.
 The decision to attend Summer School is made by each student-athlete in conjunction with his/her academic counselors and coach.
 A coach may request grant-in-aid for a student-athlete to attend Summer School.
 Recommendations for awarding summer grant-in-aid are made to the Department of Athletics and are based on an evaluation of the following criteria, including, but not limited to: